 TRADE DEFICIT — The U.S. trade deficit narrowed sharply in August as exports increased to a record high, suggesting trade could have little or no impact on economic growth in the third quarter.
 The trade gap contracted 10.8% to $70.4 billion, the smallest in five months, from a revised $78.9 billion in July.

-INTEREST RATES — The 10-year treasury hit a low of 3.6% in Q3 but rose above 4% as of the beginning of the fourth quarter.
+INTEREST RATES — The 10-year treasury hit a low of 3.6% in the third quarter but rose above 4% as of the beginning of the fourth quarter.
 The overall yield curve ended the quarter slightly inverted.

 OIL PRICES — Oil prices fell over the third quarter, from a high of over $83 a barrel to a low below $66, ending the quarter in the $70 to $75 range.